xtreamsrl/yaem/README.md

 yaem (Yet Another Entity Manager) is a pure  @ngrx/entity porting that removes the Angular and @ngrx/store dependency so that it can be used also in React project.

+⚠️⚠️⚠️⚠️⚠️⚠️⚠️
+# Warning
+ I'll consider this project deprecated considering that the entity management features are now integrated directly in [@redux/toolikt](https://redux-toolkit.js.org/)
+⚠️⚠️⚠️⚠️⚠️⚠️⚠️

 The two most important features are Memoized selectors and an entity adapter, a simple utils that allows to manage entities in the store preserving immutability.